About the DSM and autism spectrum disorder diagnosis

 Difficulties in social communication

-To be diagnosed with autism spectrum disorder, children must have difficulties in the area of social communication.
+To be diagnosed with autism spectrum disorder, children must have difficulties and/or differences from what’s typical in the area of social communication.

 - rarely using language to communicate with other people